cran/modelsummary/README.md

     - `datasummary_correlation`: Correlation tables.
     - `datasummary_skim`: Quick overview ("skim") of a dataset.
     - `datasummary_df`: Turn dataframes into nice tables with titles, notes, etc.

-The `modelsummary` website hosts a *ton* of examples.
-Make sure you click on the links at the top of this page: https://vincentarelbundock.github.io/modelsummary

-The following tables and plots were created using `modelsummary`, without any manual editing at all:
+With these functions, you can create tables and plots like these:

 | | |
 |:-------------------------:|:-------------------------:|